Used by the likes of Bjorn Borg and Roger Federer, there’s no doubt the Eastern forehand grip is one of the best ways to grip a racket.

 How Do You Hold An Eastern Forehand Grip?

-To execute forehands with the Eastern grip, place the base-knuckle of your index finger on bevel 3 and close your hand on the racket handle.
+To execute forehands with the Eastern grip, place the base-knuckle of your index finger on bevel three and close your hand on the racket handle.

 Benefits Of The Eastern Forehand Grip

-It also comes in handy when the player wants to hit the ball hard, at a higher hight since it’s a comfortable grip.
+It also comes in handy when the player wants to hit the ball hard, at a higher height, since it’s a comfortable grip.
 It’s also one of the best, especially for players who like to play around their backhand and hit hard shots.
 This grip is suitable on any tennis court, even when playing on slow surfaces such as clay.

 Drawbacks Of The Eastern Grip

-If your opponent is a great defender, the lack of shot variation provided by the eastern grip can be a big disadvantage.
+If your opponent is a great defender, the lack of shot variation provided by the Eastern grip can be a big disadvantage.
 You will want to switch things up and hit more topspins to catch him/her off-guard.

 You need good footwork for this grip